 - Cooking large meals for others to overcompensate

-What about the treatment of anorexia nervosa in children?
+What about the treatment of anorexia nervosa in teen girls?

-Sadly, anorexia nervosa is an illness that can affect people of all ages, even very young children.
-If you suspect that a child has an eating disorder, then a primary care physician should be contacted immediately.
+Sadly, anorexia nervosa is an illness that can affect people of all ages, even teens and adolescents.
+If you suspect that your child has an eating disorder, then a primary care physician should be contacted immediately.

-Early intervention is critical as severe anorexia in children can cause compromised bone health into adulthood.
+Early intervention is critical as severe anorexia in adolescents can cause compromised health into adulthood.

 Family based treatment for anorexia

-Whether your daughter, sister or wife is struggling with anorexia nervosa, our anorexia treatment center offers family therapy sessions which provide an excellent way to get everyone talking and sharing experiences.
+Whether your daughter, sister or wife is struggling with anorexia nervosa, our treatment programs offer family therapy sessions which provide an excellent way to encourage everyone to talk and share experiences.

-In many cases, an individual has underlying fears that they did not feel comfortable or strong enough to share before attending an anorexia treatment center.
-That is why our psychotherapy provides meaningful sessions that focus on health and coping strategies for the future.
+In many cases, an individual has underlying fears that they do not initially feel comfortable or strong enough to share.
+That is why our therapeutic interventions provide meaningful sessions that focus on health and coping strategies for the future.

-Undertaking therapy as a family can help each person understand how to manage the eating disorder better.
+Undertaking therapy as a family is a critical step in the recovery process and can help each person understand how to help address eating disorder behaviors more appropriately and effectively.